aspendigital/october-docker/README.md

 ## AspenDigital.Docker
 An October CMS plugin for Docker support.

+__Note:__ This plugin is __no longer__ installed as a part of the [aspendigital/octobercms](https://github.com/aspendigital/docker-octobercms) Docker image build.

 ## Background

 The [aspendigital/octobercms](https://github.com/aspendigital/docker-octobercms) Docker image contains [October CMS](https://octobercms.com) along with all it's dependencies.
-This plugin is introduced via the image's [Dockerfile](https://github.com/aspendigital/docker-octobercms/blob/dda4544e6e232d3a43e873b6db54a73c95755b60/Dockerfile.template#L50) primarily to set the system build parameters.
+This plugin features console commands to help manage October CMS installed in the container.

 #### Learn more